GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 * [Genesys Cloud DevOps Repository](https://github.com/GenesysCloudDevOps "Goes to the Genesys Cloud DevOps repository page") in GitHub.
 * [deploy-webchat-chatbot-with-lambda-blueprint](https://github.com/GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint "Goes to the deploy-webchat-chatbot-with-lambda-blueprint repository") in GitHub.
 * [deploy-webmessaging-chatbot-with-lambda-blueprint](https://github.com/GenesysCloudBlueprints/deploy-webmessaging-chatbot-with-lambda-blueprint "Goes to the deploy-webmessaging-chatbot-with-lambda-blueprint repository") in GitHub.

+ALSO

+For more information see, [AWS Lambda](https://aws.amazon.com/translate/ "Opens the Amazon AWS Translate page") on the Amazon featured services website.